3 Ways to Appeal Insurance Denials for Prescription Refills

 It’s a phrase nearly every person with chronic pain or a headache disorder fears; maybe it’s a phone call, a pharmacy app notification, or a face-to-face conversation with your pharmacist.
 No matter how the information is delivered, it strikes you in the gut.
 Panic rises in your chest.
 You yell, cry, scream—whatever works to release your frustration.

 You need this medication to function, to treat your pain.
 What bureaucrat decided that four pills or four injections a month is enough to treat a condition that plagues you multiple times every day?
 Why does their opinion trump your doctor’s orders?
 How can you fight this unjust decision?
-This issue is so pervasive that some cluster headache patients give their medication to other patients whose insurance won’t cover the cost.
+This issue is so pervasive that some patients give their medication to other patients whose insurance won’t cover the cost.

 Whether you have migraine disease, cluster headaches, or another painful condition, there are a few ways to appeal a health insurance coverage denial and avoid paying hundreds (thousands even) of dollars out of pocket.

-Your doctor can appeal the insurance provider
+Can your doctor appeal the insurance provider?

 Your insurance card has a phone number for providers to call to appeal a decision on prescription coverage.
 Not only is this call line answered faster than the number for patients, but it’s also a streamlined process for physician’s offices to appeal an insurance policy on certain medications or seek pre-approval on a procedure.
 Ask your doctor to call on your behalf to increase the allotment for your treatment every month.